Providers can offer discounted early childhood education and care (ECEC) to some employees without reducing their Child Care Subsidy (CCS).

 Sangeetha the educator

 Sangeetha works as an educator at your Centre Based Day Care service.
 She has one child attending the same service 3 days per week.
-Your daily fee is $100.
+Your daily fee is $100 for an 8-hour session.
 Sangeetha’s CCS rate is 70%.

 Without a discount: